-You might not think that your outdoor cat wanders very far from home, but you could be surprised!
+You might not think that your outdoor cat wanders very far from home, but some cats have a large range.
 One study found that while some cats do indeed stay close to home, others can travel up to 3 km away.

-As the best GPS cat tracker out there, we selected the Jiobit GOS Cat Location Monitor.
-This uses a combination of GPS, cellular, Bluetooth, and Wi-Fi to provide the most accurate location data of any tracker that we reviewed.
+As the best GPS cat tracker, we selected the Jiobit GOS Cat Location Monitor.
+It uses a combination of GPS, cellular, Bluetooth, and Wi-Fi to provide the most accurate location data of any tracker that we reviewed.
 The unlimited range makes this perfect for cats that love to wander far from home.

 In terms of best value, we recommend the Cube Shadow Bluetooth Tracker.
-This offers great value for money, but the range is limited by the fact that this only uses Bluetooth to track your cat, so if they wander farther than 200 feet from home, your connection to their location will be lost.
+It provides great value for the money, but the range is limited since it uses Bluetooth to track your cat, so if they wander farther than 200 feet from home, your connection to their location will be lost.

 We hope that our reviews have helped you figure out which tracker is going to suit your cat the best.
 From trackers with an unlimited range and real-time location data to basic trackers with a handset to help you locate your cat, you never need to worry about your cat missing their dinner time ever again.
 If you are concerned about your cat wandering too far from home or getting trapped or stuck somewhere, using a GPS tracker can give you peace of mind, as well as the fun of seeing exactly what your cat gets up to when they’re away from home!

-- 6. TabCat Pet Tracking Cat Collar Tracker
+- 6. TabCat Pet Tracking GPS Cat Collar Tracker

 - Buyer’s Guide: Selecting the Best Cat GPS Tracker